 OVERLAY_COLOR mode works for you.
 The

-OVERLAY_COLOR mode doesn’t have the aforementioned limitations, but since it simulates rounded corners by overlying a solid color over the image, this only looks good if the background under the view is static and of the same color.
+OVERLAY_COLOR mode doesn’t have the aforementioned limitations, but since it simulates rounded corners by overlaying a solid color over the image, this only looks good if the background under the view is static and of the same color.

 Drawee internally has an implementation for